 - Tricyclic antidepressants.
 Imipramine inhibits the reuptake of norepinephrine or serotonin (5-hydroxytryptamine, 5-HT) at presynaptic neurons; it may be useful in pediatric ADHD.

 - Central-acting alpha 2 agonists.
 Centrally acting antihypertensives clonidine and guanfacine have been used to treat children with ADHD; inhibition of norepinephrine release in the brain may be the mechanism of action.

-Nursing care of a client with ADHD include the following:
+Nursing care for a client with ADHD includes the following:

 During assessment, the nurse gathers information through direct observation and from the child’s parents, daycare providers (if any), and teachers.

 - History.
 Parents may report that child is fussy and had problems as an infant; or they may have not noticed the hyperactive behavior until the child was a toddler or entered daycare or school.

 - General appearance and motor behavior.
 The child cannot sit still in a chair and squirms and wiggles while trying to do so; he or she may dart around the room with little or no apparent purpose; the child may appear immature or lag behind in developmental milestones.